mnansari370/spark-2025-spacecraft-vision/README.md

 ## Dataset Layout (local)

-Expected local layout (not pushed to GitHub):
+Datasets are **not pushed to GitHub**.
+The expected local layout is:

 ```text
 data/